You are here

 by Janice Andersen

-The award-winning BASILICA magazine is sponsored by The Basilica Landmark, a 501(c)(3) corporation whose mission is the preservation and restoration of the historic Basilica of Saint Mary and it campus.
-BASILICA is published twice a year (spring and fall) with a circulation of 20,000.
+The award-winning BASILICA magazine is sponsored by The Basilica Landmark, a 501(c)(3) organization with a mission to preserve, restore, and advance the historic Basilica of Saint Mary for all generations.

 For advertising information please contact Peggy Jennings.